laj91/UnityExperimentarium/README.txt

-// 18-09-2025 AI-Tag
-// This was created with the help of Assistant, a Unity Artificial Intelligence product.

 # Unity Experimentarium

 This project is a collection of various experiments and prototypes developed in Unity.
 It includes multiple scenes, systems, and assets that demonstrate different functionalities and concepts.